Elijah of Nisibis: Other works

 Elijah also composed other theological and scholarly works.

-He wrote defenses of Nestorianism against both Islam and other Christian denominations and treatises on Syrian canon law, asceticism, and ethics.
+He wrote defenses of the Church of the East against both Islam and other Christian denominations and treatises on Syrian canon law, asceticism, and ethics.
 His guide to "rational management" of anxiety (Kitāb dafʾ al-Hamm) is also dedicated to the Abbasid vizier, whom he claims requested such a book during their sessions together.
 It advocates cultivating a general thankfulness; treatment of general anxiety through the religious virtues of piety, gratitude, chastity, humility, mercy, and repentance; and treatment of specific anxieties through the philosophical virtues of seeking advice, behaving well, and being generous, just, and forgiving.
 His "Letter on the Unity of the Creator and Trinity of His Hypotases" (Risāla Fī Wahdāniyyat al-Khāliq wa-Tathlīth Aqānīmihi) states the arguments for trinitarianism for a curious Islamic judge.
 His "Letter on the Merit of Chastity" (Risāla fī Fadīlat al-ʿAfāf) attempts to refute Muʿtazilī al-Jāhiz's (d.
 869) arguments in favor of physical pleasure.